bc-computing/gus-automation/README.md

 - The Gryff repository
 - Note: Both repositories are derived from the EPaxos repository, but have different communication between clients and servers, so it is easier to have two seperate repos.

-All of the dependencies mentioned above are preinstalled in the control machine in `/root/go/src` in this [cloudlab profile](https://www.cloudlab.us/p/fff5448808f3ecb656874213ea663bd448544a7e).
+All of the dependencies mentioned above are preinstalled in the control machine in this [cloudlab profile](https://www.cloudlab.us/p/fff5448808f3ecb656874213ea663bd448544a7e).
+The server and client machines only have the code dependencies installed.

 ## How to Run
+### Setup
+1. Instantiate the cloudlab profile above.
+2. Connect to the control machine via ssh.
+3. Open this repo in the control machine.
+This repo and others can be found in `/root/go/src`.
+All repos are stored in root because cloudlab disk images do not save data stored in user home directories.
+   1. `sudo su`
+   2. `cd ~/go/src/gus-automation`

 ### Single Experiment
 1. Modify `config.json` to choose the settings for the experiment that will be run.
+The file `config_instrunction.md` provides information on each field of the config for your convenience.
+   1. Hint: It is likely that you will have to modify the default communication parameters to get the experiment to work.
 2. Run `python3.8 setup_network_delay_test.py config.json` to create/remove artificial delay between servers.
 Delay settings are persistent.
 3. Run `python3.8 run_experiment_test.py config.json` to run the experiment.
 ### Multiple Experiments